DorobantuDiana/Py4Finance/README.md

 # Py4Finance

-data science projects in the financial domain
+Data science projects leveraging advanced statistical and machine learning techniques to solve challenges in the financial sector.